 If I am speaking Greek, let’s address some of the particulars.
 Recruitment runs the week prior to the start of the semester (and yes, you may move your daughter into the dorm a week early for this).
 The days are very long, especially for the beginning rounds as they must visit every house.
 Each morning she will hear from her Rho Gam (a sorority girl chosen to take off her letters for the week to help others go through this process.)
 Their Rho Gam basically shepherds them from house to house and is there to answer questions and provide guidance.
 In each round, there will be fewer houses to go back to as your daughter will most likely not get invited back to every house.
 Bid day is incredibly exciting, a little terrifying and highly emotional, and is announced at the Civic Center after convocation, the day before classes begin.

-Yes, there are judgments being made based on the brand of clothes being worn, disingenuous conversations, misrepresentations and social media.
+Yes, there are judgments being made based on the brand of clothes being worn, disingenuous conversations, misrepresentations, and social media.
 Yes, social media.
 Tell your girls to clean it up.
 They will be unofficially stalked.
 The advice I gave my daughter is to remain true to herself.

 There are a few other things I should mention about sorority life.
-Firstly, membership dues include a meal plan; which is great, although should be kept in mind if your daughter has a meal plan in the dorms too (so, in this case, go with the minimum dorm plan).
+Firstly, membership dues include a meal plan; which is great, although it should be kept in mind if your daughter has a meal plan in the dorms too (so, in this case, go with the minimum dorm plan).
 Dues can get a little pricey; $2,300-$3,600 per semester, and a bit more if she has the opportunity to live in the house.
-Personally, I loved when my daughter lived in the house.
-It was far more cost efficient than living in an apartment and kind of nice knowing there was a house mother and a bunch of sisters always around if need be.
+Personally, I loved it when my daughter lived in the house.
+It was far more cost-efficient than living in an apartment and kind of nice knowing there was a house mother and a bunch of sisters always around if need be.

 Many parents like to send their daughters a gift on Bid Day.
 We recommend holding off as they will be getting gifts from the sorority they pledge on Bid Day and continually going forward from tank tops to water bottles and everything in between.
-After my daughter was initiated, I did get her a sorority bracelet from Alex and Ani.
-Learn more facts about recruitment.